chrisonlinux25/Hydroficient-IoT-cyberDefense/README.md

 - Ran four controlled experiments — **Speed Test, Stress Test, Eavesdropper Test, and Certificate Test** — comparing TLS vs. no-TLS under normal, moderate-load, and emergency-mode conditions
 - **Deliverable:** A professional **Security Assessment Report** quantifying encryption overhead with real experimental evidence

+---

+## Project 5 — Control Which Devices Are Allowed to Connect

+**Closing the device identity gap with Mutual TLS (mTLS).**

+- Learned the difference between **one-way TLS**, where only the server proves its identity, and **mutual TLS (mTLS)**, where both the server and client authenticate each other.
+- Identified the security gap in one-way TLS: a rogue device with network access and the public CA certificate could connect to the broker because the client itself was not authenticated.
+- Generated a unique client certificate for each of the three **HYDROLOGIC** devices and configured Mosquitto to require valid client certificates.
+- Verified that legitimate devices could connect successfully while unauthorized devices without valid certificates were rejected.
+- Tested different certificate scenarios, including **valid certificates, missing certificates, expired certificates, and certificates signed by the wrong CA**, and documented the results.
+- Evaluated the performance impact of mTLS and confirmed that the added authentication introduced **negligible latency** in the tested environment.
+- **Deliverable:** Created a **Device Provisioning Policy** covering device onboarding, certificate management, device retirement, and response to compromised devices.

+  ---

 ## 📊 Outcome
 The Grand Marina passed its insurance audit on the first attempt in three years — the auditor specifically called the live dashboard "the clearest security posture view she's reviewed at a property this size"